gouravkhator/alacritty-auto-config/README.md

 npm install alacritty-auto-config
 ```

-### Run the package in CLI
+### Run the npm package binary in the CLI

-**Before running anything, make sure your alacritty.yml file(if it exists) is backed up, as it may overwrite some configurations in the alacritty.yml file as per your inputs in the CLI/API.**
+**Before running anything, make sure your alacritty.yml file (if it exists) is backed up, as it may overwrite some configurations in the alacritty.yml file as per your inputs in the CLI/API.**

 For global install: